-- Lumbar radiofrequency ablation (RFA) is supported by 11 RCTs; four studies demonstrated long-term improvement. - Cervical RFA is supported by one RCT; two observational studies demonstrate long-term improvement. - Thoracic RFA is supported however, evidence is emerging, including one RCT and three observational studies.
+- Lumbar RFA is supported by 11 RCTs; 4 studies demonstrated long-term improvement. - Cervical RFA is supported by 1 RCT; 2 observational studies demonstrate long-term improvement. - Thoracic RFA is supported however, evidence is emerging, including 1 RCT and 3 observational studies.

 The American Society of Regional Anesthesia and Pain Medicine (ASRA) published guidelines for Interventions for Lumbar Facet Joint Pain.
 The guidelines were developed in collaboration with a multispecialty, international working group.
-The group supports lumbar medical branch RFA as MBB is more predictive than intra-articular injections.3 to the previous procedure was effective for at least three months.
+The group supports lumbar medical branch RFA as MBB is more predictive than intra-articular injections.3 success when the response to the previous procedure was effective for at least 3 months.
 Guidelines are also available for the Diagnosis and Treatment of Low Back Pain.
-Thermal radiofrequency ablation is supported.
+Thermal RFA is supported.
 The Society also notes the need for randomized control trials (RCTs) that focus on various interventions, including injections and neurotomy.
-112
+111

 The North American Spine Society (NASS) published guidance on Facet Joint Interventions.
-Therapeutic medial branch RFN is recommended for the treatment of facet joint pain.
+Therapeutic medial branch radiofrequency neurotomy (RFN) is recommended for the treatment of facet joint pain.
 Long-term outcomes demonstrate positive treatment effects, especially in patients with a dual confirmatory diagnostic MBB.
-Repeat procedures also show a high level of success when the response
+Repeat procedures also show a high level of

 The National Institute for Health and Care Excellence (NICE) has guidance on Low Back Pain and Sciatica.
-Referral for radiofrequency denervation is recommended for individuals with CLBP when non-surgical treatment is unsuccessful, the source of pain relates to the medial branch nerve, and pain is moderate to severe (five or more on a visual analog scale or equivalent).
-Radiofrequency denervation is recommended in individuals with CLBP following positive outcomes from a diagnostic medial branch block.
-Imaging is not recommended for individuals with LBP who present with specific facet joint pain.
-13
+Referral for radiofrequency denervation is recommended for individuals with chronic low back pain when non-surgical treatment is unsuccessful, the source of pain relates to the medial branch nerve, and pain is moderate to severe (5 or more on a visual analog scale or equivalent).
+Radiofrequency denervation is recommended in individuals with chronic low back pain following positive outcomes from a diagnostic medial branch block.
+Imaging is not recommended for individuals with low back pain who present with specific facet joint pain.
+12